emacdona/onlispBookClub/projects/blog/_posts/2024-06-25-spring-cacheable.markdown

 to create multiple replicas of the app that all store their data in a single database -- ***without*** also centralizing the cache.

+For Spring novices, this is where a huge "gotcha" lies: you are always free to put a {{page.cacheable}} annotation on any component method.
+If you take no other action than that, you are using Spring's default cache implementation... which is an in memory cache.
+This was fine for our single replica example, however... it will cause trouble here.

 ```mermaid!
 block-beta
   %% columns auto (default)